jesperfj/craftdocs/docs/index.md

     //expand vert -10

-to expand downwards 10 blocks (you can use any other number).
-You can use `//contract` in a similar way.
+to expand downwards 10 blocks (you can use any other number). `//contract` works in a similar way.
 Once you have modified your selected area, it's important that you now actually redefine your region:

     /region redefine <name-of-your-region>